For consumers For business

 From cradle to grave, the fashion industry continues to exploit Black people and people of colour broadly—from farmers who pick cotton to garment workers on the factory floor.
 Rooted in colonial oppression, modern slavery persists today—with the wellbeing of those who make our clothes an afterthought in the broader fashion industry’s supply chains.
 And that’s just the tip of the iceberg—lest we forget the impacts of the fashion industry on the planet and animals.

-So, while much work remains to be done, luckily, there are Black-owned brands that are leading the way on doing things differently—in both sustainability and creativity.
+So, while much work remains to be done, luckily, there are Black-owned brands that are leading the way in both sustainability and creativity.

 See the rating.